 Welcome Message from Dr. Anastasios Lyrintzis, Department of Aerospace Engineering Chair

 View upcoming events, student opportunities, and recent news in the Department of Aerospace Engineering.

 Keep your fellow Eagles soaring high!
 As we transition to a Ph.D.-granting department, we’ll need your support to improve the facilities and sponsor worthy students to hold on to our rank as the #1 Aerospace Engineering Department in the nation.
-Join the 100% of our dedicated faculty and staff who participated in the 2014 Development Campaign to support the Department.
+Join the 100% of our dedicated faculty and staff who participated in the 2014, 2015, and 2016 Development Campaigns to support the Department.